erebe/wstunnel/README.md

           Server will only accept connection from if this specific path prefix is used during websocket upgrade.
           Useful if you specify in the client a custom path prefix and you want the server to only allow this one.
           The path prefix act as a secret to authenticate clients Disabled by default.
-Accept all path prefix --tls-certificate <FILE_PATH>
+Accept all path prefix.
+Can be specified multiple time --tls-certificate <FILE_PATH>
           [Optional] Use custom certificate (.crt) instead of the default embedded self signed certificate.
       --tls-private-key <FILE_PATH>